-This wrongful death case was handled by David and Matthew and resulted in a $4,750,000 settlement.
+This wrongful death case was handled by Matthew Clark and resulted in a $4,750,000 settlement.
 The case stems from an automobile driven by a retired 60-year-old with grown children and grandchildren.
 A national delivery service vehicle pulled out in front our client and killer her almost instantaneously.
 The driver, unfortunately, was not wearing a seatbelt at the time of the collision.

 It was the position of the delivery company that the deceased did not have her seatbelt on, that she had no conscious pain and suffering, that she suffered no wage loss since she was retired and her children were grown.